sindrets/spt_gfx/README.md

 The `screen.refresh()` method will first call every buffer's update method before rendering all pending draw events to the screen.

-There are three methods for drawing text to the screen:
+There are four methods for drawing text to the screen:

 ```python
 buffer.setString(x: int, y: int, data: str)